 - a.
-Place the detector on a table with the searchcoil hanging over the edge (or have a friend hold the detector with the searchcoil off the ground). - b.
-Keep the searchcoil away from walls, floors and metal objects. - c.
-Remove watches, rings and jewelry. - d.
-Turn off lights or appliances whose electromagnetic emissions may cause interference. - e.
-Pivot the searchcoil back. - f.
-Press 🕑 to power on.
+Place the detector on a table with the searchcoil hanging over the edge (or, have a friend hold the detector with the searchcoil off the ground). - b.
+Keep the searchcoil away from walls, floors and metal objects.

+d.
+Turn off lights or appliances whose electromagnetic emissions may cause interference.

+e.
+Pivot the searchcoil back.

+f.
+Press to power on.
 A series of 10 numbers will sequence across the screen, this is the serial number.

 g.
-Press we twice.
+Press twice.
 All target categories are now illuminated.

 III.
-Demonstrate DISCRIMINATION Feature:
+Demonstrate Modes: